GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/EU.rst

 .. note::
     The 200 mg/mL ascorbic acid (10X) should be made fresh day of.
 It takes a while to dissolve so start it early and vortex often.

+.. warning:: Azides are toxic!
+Always use azides in the fume hood and do not breathe it in!
+    Azide waste should be collected in the satellite accumulation area in the fume hood.

 Add EU to cells